 Aggregate.
 In statistics, the sum of all individuals.

-Allowance for vacancy and collection losses.
-The percentage of potential gross income that will be lost due to vacant units, collection losses or both.
+Allowance for a vacancy, and collection losses.
+The percentage of potential gross income that will be lost due to vacant units, collection losses, or both.

 Amortized mortgage.
-A mortgage loan in which the principal and interest are payable in periodic installments during the term of the loan so that at the completion of all payments there is a zero balance.
+A mortgage loan in which the principal and interest are payable in periodic installments during the term of the loan so that after all payments there is a zero balance.

 Annuity method.
-A method of capitalization that treats income from real property as a fixed, regular return on an investment.
-For the annuity method to be applied, the lessee must be reliable and the lease must be long term.
+A method of capitalization that treats income from real property as a fixed, regular return on investment.
+For the annuity method to be applied, the lessee must be reliable, and the lease must be long-term.

 Appraisal Foundation.
-Nonprofit corporation established in 1987 and headquartered in Washington, D.C., sponsored by major appraisal and appraisal-related professional and trade groups.
+A nonprofit corporation established in 1987 and headquartered in Washington, D.C., sponsored by a major appraisal, appraisal-related professionals, and trade groups.

 Appraiser.
 One who estimates value.

 Appraiser Qualification Board.
-Created by the Appraisal Foundation and responsible for establishing minimum requirements for licensed and certified appraisers and licensing and certifying examinations.
+Created by the Appraisal Foundation, and responsible for establishing minimum requirements for licensing, and certified appraisers, and licensing, and certifying examinations.

 Appreciation.
 Permanent or temporary increase in monetary value over time due to economic or related causes.